aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 ## Step 5: Set Rotation with Quaternion

 Apply rotation to the cube node using quaternions.
+Quaternions avoid gimbal lock and give you smooth, continuous rotation.

 ```java
 cubeNode.getTransform().setRotation(Quaternion.fromRotation(new Vector3(0, 1, 0), new Vector3(0.3, 0.5, 0.1)));